counselconfig/counselconfig-counselconfig.github.io/_posts/2022-06-30-Automated-testing.md

 tags: Python Django testing
 ---

-#  Python unit testing a web application inside of Django.
+#  Python unit web application testing inside of Django.

-The project looks like this:
+I have been working on a colloborative Github 'budgeting web app' project, with strangers on the internet.
+The main testing aspect I am focusing on looks like this:

 <img src="/assets/images/testsclass.png" alt="cd">